Esgrove/bandcamp-dl/README.md

 ## TODO

-- Unzip each downloaded zip immediately without waiting for all downloads to finish first.
+- Unzip each downloaded zip immediately without waiting for all downloads to finish first
+- More robust file count calculation method